 Chevrolet Suburban owners have reported 119 problems related to fuel pump (under the gasoline fuel system category).
+The most recently reported issues are listed below.

 Tl- the contact owns a 1999 Chevrolet Suburban.
 The contact stated that the fuel pump wire failed and the vehicle would not start.
 The vehicle was taken to the dealer where the vehicle was repaired under NHTSA recall campaign id number: 05v155000 (fuel system: gasoline: delivery: fuel pump).
 The dealer advised the contact that the fuel pump wire was an updated version.
 The failure mileage was not available.
 Kmj.